MrSpecks/365-QnA-Chatbot/README.md

 ### Common Issues

+1. **Import Errors**: If you get `ModuleNotFoundError` during deployment:
+   - Run `python test_imports.py` locally to test imports
+   - Check that your `requirements.txt` has the correct package versions
+   - Ensure all LangChain packages are properly installed

-1. **API Key Error**: Ensure your API key is correctly set in `.streamlit/secrets.toml` or entered in the sidebar
+2. **API Key Error**: Ensure your API key is correctly set in `.streamlit/secrets.toml` or entered in the sidebar
-2. **Provider Selection**: Make sure you've selected the correct provider (OpenAI or OpenRouter) that matches your API key
+3. **Provider Selection**: Make sure you've selected the correct provider (OpenAI or OpenRouter) that matches your API key
-3. **Model Availability**: Some models may not be available on OpenRouter; try a different model if you encounter errors
+4. **Model Availability**: Some models may not be available on OpenRouter; try a different model if you encounter errors
-4. **PDF Processing Error**: Make sure the uploaded file is a valid PDF
+5. **PDF Processing Error**: Make sure the uploaded file is a valid PDF
-5. **Memory Issues**: Large PDFs may require more memory; consider reducing chunk size
+6. **Memory Issues**: Large PDFs may require more memory; consider reducing chunk size
-6. **Rate Limiting**: API providers have rate limits; consider upgrading your plan for heavy usage
+7. **Rate Limiting**: API providers have rate limits; consider upgrading your plan for heavy usage

 ### Performance Tips